Gender Discrimination in the Workplace

 After you report the claim, give your employer a short time to fix the problem.
 If your company continues to discriminate against you, it is time to take action.

-Schedule a free consultation today to speak with dedicated Rochester employment lawyer Michelle Cimino.
+Schedule a confidential consultation today to speak with dedicated Rochester employment lawyer Michelle Cimino.
 Let her experience work for you.

 Subscribe to our YouTube channel for more videos.